gardener/network-problem-detector/README.md

 #### Job ID `tcp-n2p`

-TCP connection check from all pods of the daemon set of the node network to pod endpoints (cluster IP, port of GRPC server) of the daemon set running in the pod network.
+TCP connection check from all pods of the daemon set of the node network to pod endpoints (pod IP, port of GRPC server) of the daemon set running in the pod network.

 #### Job ID `tcp-n2nodeport`